halohalospecial/atom-elmjutsu/README.md

 ### `Elmjutsu: Go To Next Usage`

-When the `Usages` panel is shown, this command moves the cursor to the position of the next usage in the list.
+If the `Usages` panel is shown, this command moves the cursor to the position of the next usage in the list.

 ### `Elmjutsu: Go To Previous Usage`

-When the `Usages` panel is shown, this command moves the cursor to the position of the previous usage in the list.
+If the `Usages` panel is shown, this command moves the cursor to the position of the previous usage in the list.

 ### `Elmjutsu: Go Back`